 When It’s OK to Lie

 Urge people to lie on the answers to their password reset questions.
 A little superficial research can yield a mother’s maiden name or pet’s name.
-And since Carl in Fluid Dynamics has told everyone repeatedly about the 1966 Corvette he bought when he got his first job, his password reset answer (first car) is obvious.
 It’s better for people to pick a reset answer for each website consisting of an unrelated root phrase that’s meaningful to the user, but varied slightly for each site.

 Passwords and Mobile Devices